 While this size is perfectly acceptable for hemp as a ‘horticultural crop,’ it is not nearly enough when harvesting hemp as a commodity crop for industrial purposes.
 A lot of hemp is not necessary to generate a lot of CBD.
 In contrast, industrial hemp needs far more raw materials to be developed into a marketable commodity.
 However, the infrastructure does not exist in the United States that would allow farmers to scale quickly.

 Whaling also sees potential for American hemp in the international market.
 “The world is waiting for America to build a hemp industry so they can emulate it and participate,” he said.

 Issues in the Hemp Industry

 Despite these investments and international opportunities, the hemp industry must also deal with how alien hemp is to American industry overall.
-Although hemp is used around the world and can be found in everything from cars, textiles, and homes in Europe, American companies remain unfamiliar with the plant.
+Hemp is used around the world.
+It can be found in everything from cars, textiles, and homes in Europe.
+But American companies remain unfamiliar with the plant.
 Thus, they are unsure how to incorporate it into production.
-Whaling hoped that this sentiment will change in the coming years, but for that to happen he believes there has to be government involvement.
+Whaling hoped this will change in the coming years.
+But for that to happen he believes there has to be government involvement.